 Driving a rental car often means you’re on strange streets and freeways, heading to places where you don’t regularly go.
 Accidents can happen.
 So, when you pick up the rental car, should you spring for the extra insurance that the clerk will try and sell you?

 First of all, that “insurance” isn’t really insurance — it’s a collision damage waiver.
 Money Talks News founder Stacy Johnson says he personally doesn’t buy it, and if you have adequate insurance on your car at home, you likely don’t need it.
 But you may need to research the coverage you have before you decide.
 Stacy explains in detail in this story.

 In addition, your credit card also may already have you covered.

 5. Gift wrap

-The biggest gift-wrap season of the year just ended.
-Did you find yourself spending money on gift wrap paper, bows and tags?
-In 2021, give yourself all that cash back.
+Did you find yourself spending money on gift wrap paper, bows and tags during December?
+For the next holiday season, give yourself all that cash back.
 People still will enjoy your thoughtful presents, and I can assure you that almost no one will miss the fancy wrapping paper.

 You can wrap gifts in plenty of creative, no-cost items, from newspaper to magazine pages and even old maps and wallpaper.
 (I used a roll of unneeded shelf contact paper this holiday season — it had the bonus of a neat blue-and-tan pattern that definitely stood out among all the red wrap and green wrap.)